azuline/rose/docs/METADATA_TOOLS.md

 Write changes to 9 tracks?
 [Y/n] y

-[14:47:26] INFO: Writing tag changes for rule matcher=genre:Kpop action=matched:Kpop::replace:K-Pop
+[14:47:26] INFO: Writing tag changes for rule matcher=genre:Kpop action=matched:Kpop/replace:K-Pop
 [14:47:26] INFO: Wrote tag changes to G‐Dragon - 2012.
 ONE OF A KIND/01.
 One Of A Kind.opus
 [14:47:26] INFO: Wrote tag changes to G‐Dragon - 2012.
 ONE OF A KIND/02. 크레용 (Crayon).opus
 [14:47:26] INFO: Wrote tag changes to G‐Dragon - 2012.
 ONE OF A KIND/03. 결국.opus